nilsMontenegro/SiRPG/README.md

  - **Tier 4** two handed weapons: longswords, muskets, halbeards, longbows

 Each tier gives a weapon that many points to distribute to the four weapon stats:
- - **Range** For meele weapons, allocating a point in range allows the weapon to attack even if somebody is in between the wielder and the target.
-For ranged weapons, a point in range addes half of the base range to it.
- - **Attack** Added attack bonus.
-Allocate points here if the weapon is heavy or blunt or opposite of that easy to aim with
+ - **Accuracy** Added attack bonus.
+Add points here if the weapon is easy to aim or can damage through armour.
  - **Damage** Added damage bonus.
-Allocate points here if the weapon is sharp.
+Add points here if the weapon is sharp.
  - **Defense** Added armour class bonus.
-Allocate points here if the weapon is longer then half a meter, or made to block like a shield or a parrying dagger.
+Add points here if the weapon is good to block like a shield or a parrying dagger.
+ - **Range** Ranged weapons must add one point here.
+Meele weapons still can add one point too, which allows the weapon to attack even if somebody is in between the attacker and the target.

 If a weapon is a special artifact, masterly crafted or magical, it gains one point which can be added to its stats.
 If the weapon is rusty or cursed, you can subtract a point from its stats.